 Tuberculosis and HIV/AIDS

 In May 2014 MAM started to integrate Tuberculosis Active Case Finding (TB-ACF) into the current malaria activities.
 142 CHWs have been trained on signs and symptoms of suspected TB and referral procedure.
 MAM provides transportation, accommodation, investigation costs and accompany some patients to the hospital for initial visit and monthly follow up.

 To prevent and treat AIDS, MAM aims to have a one-stop service where all services including testing, counselling, treatment and support for food and transport fees are provided the same day to improve compliance and make it possible for the patient to live a normal life and return to their job.
-In 2013, 90% of our patients who were still on treatment were fit enough to resume daily activities or return to work.
+In 2019 we tested 20,544 people of whom 1,017 (4.9%) were HIV (+).
+At the end of 2019 we are supporting 4,247 HIV+ patients.
+Over 85% of patients are surviving beyond 8 years.
 These treatment results compare very well to other projects in 3rd world countries.
 We believe that the low number of deaths and treatment failures is a reflection of the quality care package we give.
-Next to good clinical management we provide travel expenses and food for six months when patients cannot yet return to work.
+Next to good clinical management we provide adherence counselling, travel expenses and food for six months when patients cannot yet return to work.
 Patients who are very sick or who live far away can temporarily stay in the MAM guesthouse, which we built nearby the clinic.